-Hello, it is I, Elena, back with another post to tell you where to drink coffee!!
-Having worked as a specialty barista (SPECIALTY!!
-NOT STARBUCKS) for four years, I can confidently say that I know my coffee.
+Hello, it is I, Elena, back with another mildly-pretentious post to tell you where to drink coffee in Nice, France!!
+Having worked as a barista for four years, I can confidently say that I know my coffee.
 Everywhere I go, I find the best cafés around to get my caffeine fix.

 I’d also say that I know Nice pretty well, having studied here for three months in 2014, visited friends in 2017, and then studied there again in 2018.
 So, I definitely know a lot of cool cafés here.
 But there a lot of new kids in the coffee game here, specifically, third wave coffee.
 That’s the good stuff!!
 Let’s take a look at the best coffee shops in Nice 🙂